agusrichard/python-workbook/notes/clean-code-and-best-practices.md

 ### Have Fewer than 4 Arguments
 - A function should not have more than 3 arguments since it is a sign that the function is performing multiple tasks.
 - If a function has more than 3 arguments, consider turning it into a class.
 - One way to cluster our functions is by using class.
-This is how it's done: </br>
+This is how it's done: <br />
   ```python
   import xml.etree.ElementTree as ET
   import zipfile